-Queer Death Salon is a community space for all 2SLGBTQIA+ people to come together to discuss death, dying and grief.
+Queer Death Salon is a virtual community space for all 2SLGBTQIA+ people to come together to discuss death, dying and grief.
 It is a facilitated drop-in discussion space, with the purpose of building connection, skill, and resources for 2SLGBTQIA+ people navigating end of life in our personal lives and in our communities.

 We are all present as community members and participants to discussion and resource sharing.
 Attendees are welcome to come with questions, stories, or special objects to share with the group.
 Some months, we may have a guest speaker or a community researcher for all or a portion of a session.
 Other months, there may be a predetermined topic of conversation for a deep-dive.
 These will be announced as they are scheduled.